dukeduck1984/biosig/README.md

 Supply a dictionary of names and data values.
 Read in the raw data, where data are stored in columns in a text file.
-Band pass filter the EMG data, and calculate the root-mean-square (RMS) EMG.
+Remove DC offset, band pass filter the EMG data, and calculate the root-mean-square (RMS) EMG.

 ```python
 import sys